semandex/eskotlin/README.md

 This integrates with the existing java API, only providing a nicer syntax to build the queries.

-# Version

-For Elastic Search version 2.2.x, use ES Kotlin 0.1.0

-For Elastic Search version 5.0.x use ES Kotlin 0.3.0

 # Getting Started

 ## Gradle